Diseases of the Immune System

 Forty-three percent of the group that were dosed with whipworm, compared with 17% receiving the placebo, responded well to the ova.

 It is well known that even a placebo is better than none at all; such is the power of the mind.
-So effective treatment must do better than the fake.
+So effective treatment must do significantly better than the fake.

 Find out more about Crohn's disease and helminths at the International Journal of parasitology[1].

-Asthma and Multiple Sclerosis
+Multiple Sclerosis

 In separate research a high carbohydrate, low fat diet has been found to be one of the causes of the inflammatory nerve diseases.
-Read more at tingling in arms and hands, and legs and feet.
+Read more at tingling in arms and hands; and legs and feet.

 Butyrate

-Prebiotics are the fibrous parts of our food that are not digested in the small intestine, but pass on to the colon supplying nutrients for the normal flora.
+Prebiotics are the fibrous parts of our food that are not digested in the small intestine but pass on to the colon supplying nutrients for the normal flora.

 Kefir

-Probiotics which are friendly yeasts, helminths and bacteria for the intestines are highly recommended considering the amount of antibiotics we are exposed to, either in medication or in our food.
+Considering the amount of antibiotics we are exposed to, either from medication or in our food the normal flora in many people is seriously depleted.
 Kefir is one such concoction made from milk and containing over 30 different bugs; it's like a very strong, active yoghurt.

-"Human beings and all animals, in fact, are teeming with life, and we are really just part of the environment.
+"Human beings and all animals, in fact are teeming with life; and we are really just part of the environment.

 When we try to separate ourselves from the environment and exposure to these organisms, we leave ourselves predisposed to diseases of the immune system."